kwenbsnr/kwenbsnr/README.md

 👋 Hi, I’m kwxn.

-i have little to no knowledge about programming languages, coding, tech, and stuff. i only know the basics, and honestly, I’m still not sure how I ended up in a tech-related course.
-That said, I’m willing to learn (as long as laziness doesn’t strike 🥲 sarili laban sa sarili always).
+i have little to no knowledge about programming langs, coding, tech, and stuff. i only know the basics, and honestly, I’m still not sure how I ended up in a tech-related course. that said, I’m exploring and experimenting as I go (as long as laziness doesn’t strike 🥲 sarili laban sa sarili always).

 currently, my team and I are working on an Alumni Tracking System and other minor softwr projects, and we’re on the verge of losing our sanity. but they say it’s normal daw in programming.🫩 thnkfully, we’re guided by our instructor/s, which helps keep us on track.

-still figuring things out, experimenting, and trying to survive one commit at a time.😵‍💫
+still figuring things out and trying to survive one commit at a time.😵‍💫

 <!--## Hi there 👋